Celebrating AAPI Month with Booth Student Groups

 The South Asia Business Group aims to create a unified platform for members of the Chicago Booth community and beyond to engage in initiatives connected to South Asia.

-"Being part of the South Asian Business Group has helped me build a close-knit community at Booth where I can celebrate my culture and feel a sense of home right here in Chicago.
+"Being part of the South Asia Business Group has helped me build a close-knit community at Booth where I can celebrate my culture and feel a sense of home right here in Chicago.
 From fun events like the Diwali Cruise to celebrating Holi in the quad, I’ve made some incredible memories and lasting friendships.
-It’s also been a bridge to connect with people across other groups and clubs and bring in other Boothies to learn more about the South Asian experience." – Divya Agrawal, co-chair of South Asian Business Group
+It’s also been a bridge to connect with people across other groups and clubs and bring in other Boothies to learn more about the South Asian experience." – Divya Agrawal, former co-chair of South Asian Business Group

 South Asia Business Group